 This is definitely going to be my new go-to side dish for tacos, fajitas, and pretty much anything that has that south-of-the-border flavor.

-I decided to go with butter beans for this, which taste like heaven and totally rock in this dish.
+I decided to go with butter beans for this, which taste like heaven and totally rock in this South American salad.

 I guess what I’m saying is you could make this with fava beans, butter beans, kidney beans, poronto beans, or just about whatever you like.
 Sometimes we have to get creative with ingredients, right?